interop-phpobjects/lenient-security/README.md

-Messaging interoperability interface
+Security interface interoperability
 =================================================

-Interface for ensuring interoperability of messaging on PHP
+Interface for ensuring interoperability of security on PHP